Loading...

 TL;DR

 One skill.
 One weekend.
 Roughly $120.
-Your attorney still signs.
+Attorney optional.
 Your spouse can find the 401(k) beneficiary form.
 Your parrot is provided for.